Home » How Long Is Residency by Specialty?

 Neurology

 Neurology residency is 4 years in total.
-The first year (PGY-1) is a general clinical intern year.
-Moreover, this may take place in conjunction with the program for advanced training, or at a separate transitional or preliminary year, depending on the neurology program position being categorical or advanced status, respectively.
+The first year is a general clinical intern year.
+This may take place in conjunction with the program for advanced training, or at a separate transitional or preliminary year, depending on the neurology program position being categorical or advanced status, respectively.

 Obstetrics/Gynecology (Ob/Gyn)